 I actually fell back asleep pretty quickly, but I was waking up every twenty minutes with a tight chest and hearing phantom noises.
 At some point I fell asleep for good, but when I woke up this morning it was like clawing my way through the lightning sand in The Princess Bride.

-(I would have been ok with that if it had involved getting to hug a young Carey Elwes, but alas.)
+(I would have been ok with that if it had involved getting to hug Carey Elwes, but alas.)

 I’ve been thinking a lot lately about how much work anxiety is.
 It takes work to worry.
 It takes work to dream up worst-case scenarios.
 It takes work to be constantly on edge.
 And it takes work to manage it: to make the commitment to give up time, money, things you enjoy, etc. in favor of doing whatever you need to do to lessen it.
 No matter what part of anxiety you’re talking about, sometimes it feels like a never-ending slog of drudgery.